Skip Navigation

 How you'll study

-This degree will be delivered through a combination of lectures, tutorials, group seminars, and practice placements.
+This degree will be delivered through a combination of lectures, tutorials, group seminars, real-life scenarios and practice placements.

 This is a campus-based programme, the timetabled content usually takes place over a minimum of three days, or as required when on placement.